A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices

 We show the transmission results for the medium of one qubit-resonator pair coupled to the baths in Fig.~\ref{fig:Fig3}.
-The two columns in the figure correspond to two different qubit-resonator coupling strengths~($g$), which are $g=0.02\omega_a$ on the left and $g=0.05\omega_a$ on the right.
-The basic features of the side-coupled qubits' transmission profile at low intensity can be seen in Fig.~\ref{fig:Fig3}(a,b), where we observe two transmission peaks with maximum coherent photon transport separated by a large valley with a minima in transmission at $\omega_p=\omega_a$.
+The two columns in the figure correspond to two different qubit-resonator coupling strengths~($g_{1}$), which are $g_{1}=0.02\omega_a$ on the left and $g_{1}=0.05\omega_a$ on the right.
+The basic features of the side-coupled qubits' transmission profile at low intensity can be seen in Fig.~\ref{fig:Fig3}(a,b), where we observe two transmission peaks with perfect resonant photon transport separated by a large valley with a minima in transmission at $\omega_p=\omega_a$.
 We have chosen the resonator~$(\omega_{r_1})$ and qubit~$(\omega_{q_1})$ frequencies to be equal in Fig.~\ref{fig:Fig3}, however, when resonator and qubit frequencies are not equal, the minima in transmission occurs whenever $\omega_p$ is equal to the qubit frequency.
-The minima in transmission is seen when the qubit absorbs the incoming photons and we see a reduced photon transport.
-The effect of increasing $g$, at low intensity, can be seen in Fig.~\ref{fig:Fig3}(b) where the two peaks have now moved further apart and the dip between them has become broader, which suggests an increased influence of the qubit in the medium.
-At low intensity, both QCA and modified QCA agree to the THLE results perfectly as in the case of direct-coupled qubits described earlier.
+The maxima in transmission at low intensities of incident light are near the resonance frequencies (or normal modes) of the isolated medium, and the minima in between the two resonance frequencies is due to destructive interference (see Appendix~\ref{app_rv1}).
+The effect of increasing $g_{1}$, at low intensity, can be seen in Fig.~\ref{fig:Fig3}(b) where the two peaks have now moved further apart and the dip between them has become broader, which suggests an increased influence of the qubit in the medium.